dzhumsx/rotina-facil/README.md

 This project is optimized for deployment using [Railway](https://railway.app/) (Virtual Private Server / PaaS).

 1. **Database:** Provision a PostgreSQL instance directly on Railway.
 Extract the provided connection string to use in your server.
 2. **Backend:** Deploy this repository to a Railway service.
 Railway natively detects the Node.js environment.
-Ensure the Start Command runs your server (e.g., `cd server && node node.js`).
+Ensure the Root Directory is set to `/server` and the Start Command is set to `node node.js`.
 3. **Environment Variables:** In the Server's Railway dashboard, input all your required `.env` variables (`PORT`, `KEY`, `TOKEN_GEN_KEY`, and the Postgres database credentials).
 4. **Frontend:** Your frontend can optionally be deployed via Netlify or Vercel, or statically.
 Make sure to update the `URL` constant inside `client/script.js` from `http://localhost:3000` to your new public Railway domain.